 Governor Phil Scott Announces Departure of DFR Commissioner Mike Pieciak

-Montpelier, Vt. - Governor Phil Scott today announced Commissioner Mike Pieciak will be stepping away from his role leading the Vermont Department of Financial Regulation (DFR) next month to pursue other opportunities.
+Montpelier, Vt. - Governor Phil Scott today announced Commissioner Mike Pieciak will be stepping away from his role leading the Vermont Department of Financial Regulation (DFR) next month to pursue other opportunites.

 Commissioner Pieciak was appointed to lead the consumer watchdog agency by Governor Scott in January 2017.
 He joined DFR in 2014 as Deputy Commissioner of the Securities Division, appointed by Governor Peter Shumlin.